-3.2 Evaluation of Completed Current Internal Incident Investigations for Injury, Health and Property Damage Edmonton:
+A) Section 3.2.
+Completed Incident Investigations for Injury, Health and Property Damage:

-January 6, 2023: Staff's car was hit by another vehicle while traveling back from an outing.
+Edmonton Meeting Minutes: January 6, 2023: Staff's car was hit by another vehicle while traveling back from an outing.
 Incident Investigation Recommendations: Review Policy 2.7.3 and 3.5.5.
 HSC Recommendations: No additional recommendations.

-February 3, 2023: Staff strained their back while pulling out the washing machine to clean behind it.
-Incident Investigation Recommendations: Staff will review Section C "Back Care" in the Health and Safety Manual and staff will complete a participation form.
+February 3, 2023- Staff strained their back while pulling out the washing machine to clean behind.
+Incident Investigation Recommendations: Staff will review section C "Back Care" in the Health and Safety manual and staff will complete a participation form.
 Staff will take Musculoskeletal Injury Prevention.
 HSC Recommendations: No additional recommendations.

-May 15, 2023: Client became agitated after being told to go to bed.
+May 15, 2023- Client became agitated after being told to go to bed.
 Incident Investigation Recommendations: Specific client training provided by the manager, guardian to purchase an air conditioner.
 HSC Recommendations: No additional recommendations.